‘This Place Felt like a Torture Chamber’ | The Tyee

 Of course Mark went far beyond just showing up, Eby said.
 “She came here to get things done,” he said.
 “One of the things that I admire most about the member's time here and her work is how she brought her life experience ... to bear on every single job she took on in this legislative assembly.”

-BC Liberal Leader Todd Stone said Mark had “blazed a trail” for others.
-“We're all very hopeful that there will be a future where more Indigenous peoples will sit in this place and where more First Nations, Inuit and Métis people will see themselves in this this House,” he said.
+Opposition house leader Todd Stone said Mark had “blazed a trail” for others.
+“We're all very hopeful that there will be a future where more Indigenous peoples will sit in this place and where more First Nations, Inuit and Métis people will see themselves in this house,” he said.

 Adam Olsen, the Green Party’s house leader, referred to Mark as “my relative” and expressed gratitude for how she entered the legislature.
 “I think that it changed this place,” he said.
 “It created a better place for me to be brought in here when I was brought in here by my relatives as well.”